TimKam/multi-armed-bandit-lab/README.md

 **Important: NEVER USE THE ``--force`` OPTION WHEN PUSHING A BRANCH!**

 Then, go to ``https://git.cs.umu.se/tkampik/multi-armed-bandits/merge_requests`` and create a merge request for your branch.
+Make sure all tests pass for your merge requests.
+Then, add the link to your merge request to your report.
+Hand-in the report and a copy of your code in [Labres](https://webapps.cs.umu.se/labresults/v2/handin.php?courseid=402).